 Test/data reports from the laboratory must document the test results clearly and accurately.
-Routine data reports should be consistent with the TNI Standard (2009), Volume 1, Module 2, Section 5.10 and include the information necessary for the interpretation and validation of data.
+Routine data reports should be consistent with the TNI Standard (2016), Volume 1, Module 2, Section 5.10 and include the information necessary for the interpretation and validation of data.
 The requirements for reporting data and the procedures are provided.

-Reports of results of analytical tests performed by the laboratory contain the following elements:
+Reports of results for analytical tests performed by the laboratory contain the following elements:

 - Title of report

 - Name and address of the laboratory

 - Name and address of the client

 - A clear identification of the sample(s) analyzed (unique identifiers)

-- Identification of method used
+- Identification method used

-- Identification of samples that did not meet QA requirements (by use of data qualifiers)
+- Identification of samples that did not meet QA requirements (by the use of data qualifiers)

 - Sample results

 - Units of measurement

 - Sample matrix

 - Dry weight or wet weight (as applicable)

 - Station information

 - Date and time of collection

-- Sample depth
+- LOQ and limit of detection (LOD) (formerly referred to as the reporting limit and the method detection limit, respectively), and qualification of results outside the working range (if applicable)

-- Holding time for E. coli
+- Certification of NELAP compliance